robotic-team-7/Embedded-Raspberry/README.md

 - [Picamera](https://github.com/waveform80/picamera)
 - [Rplidar](https://github.com/Roboticia/RPLidar)

-The BLE advertising server (BLE_funcs.py file) for the Raspberry PI was created from an example that can be found [here](https://scribles.net/creating-ble-gatt-server-uart-service-on-raspberry-pi/), this code takes advantage of BLUEZ own advertisement and gatt server example.
+The BLE advertising server (BLE_funcs.py file) for the Raspberry Pi was created from an example that can be found [here](https://scribles.net/creating-ble-gatt-server-uart-service-on-raspberry-pi/), this code takes advantage of BLUEZ own advertisement and gatt server example.
 The code was modified to a small degreee to fit with the rest of the code as intended.

-For the program to start up with the boot of the Raspberry PI the Rplidar library had to be moved to the work folder.
+For the program to start up with the boot of the Raspberry Pi the Rplidar library had to be moved to the work folder.

 ## Serial communication messages
 | During state      | Message    | Incoming/outgoing | Description |